Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 ```
 - To arrive at the datasets as in the datafile, the scrapers should be run in the above order.
 When given the right input for a scraper (usually product ID) it is of course also possible to run them and use the outputs independently.

 *Note: For scraper 4 you need a key matching your browser sesssion.
+Send me a msg

 # Contact
 s.bijl_1@tilburguniversity.edu